Mapping files

 response.status

-The resulting node decoration text can be like <no method> /some/url -> <missing response>.
+The resulting node decoration text can be like ANY /some/url -> 200.

 Multiple mappings